Taxing International Income - Inadequate Principles, Outdated Concepts, and Unsatisfactory Policy, 54 Tax Law Review 261 (2001)

 Date of Authorship for this Version

 Graetz, Michael J., "Taxing International Income - Inadequate Principles, Outdated Concepts, and Unsatisfactory Policy" (2001).
 Faculty Scholarship Series.
-Paper 1618.
+1618.